-8 Don't Struggle Alone
+8 Don't struggle alone

 Going online can feel overwhelming at times and it can often seem as though there are many things to learn.
 However, don't struggle alone!
 We are here to support you where we can and are happy to answer any questions you have.
 This pack is an introduction into going online and gives an overview of the ways technology could benefit your life, but we know you might need a little more support.
+Ways in which you can access digital support:

 - Staff at Carers Leeds

 - Your local Neighbourhood Network ask us if you're unsure!

 - Leeds Libraries

-- Online learning tools:
+- Online learning tools :

 - Learn My Way

 - Citizens Online

-- o Digital Unite
+- Digital Unite

 - Make it Click

 - Organisations for people with additional needs:

+- AbilityNet

+- RNIB Technology for Life Coordinators